 An important starting point for this series of articles is to consider:

-- Why it is that so many accountants are less than perfectly conversant with computer technology?
+- Why it is that so many finance and budget professionals are less than perfectly conversant with computer technology?

 - Why is the need for expertise in computer technology different than that of any other tool you rely on?